loque/voiceprint/README.md

 **Final Goal:** Integrate Voiceprint as part of the [Home Assistant](https://www.home-assistant.io/) assist pipeline for local, privacy-friendly speaker identification.

+## Repository Structure

+- **voiceprint/**: Written in Python, this is the backend responsible for generating speaker detection models and using them to identify speakers from audio samples.
+- **frontend/**: Written in TypeScript with React/Next.js, this provides a graphical user interface (GUI) for interacting with the backend.

 ## How to Run

 You can run Voiceprint using Docker and Docker Compose.
 This is the recommended way to get started quickly without worrying about dependencies.